 Gangs emerge from within communities themselves.
 This phenomenon has many root causes like socioeconomic conditions (unemployment, low-income employment, and poor living conditions), all leading to poverty and deprivation conditions.

 ‘Drugs are the main currency of gangs—peddling drugs is the most lucrative activity.
 But nightclubs, abalone poaching, robberies, shops, and garages are run by the kingpins, mainly to launder money.
 Gangsters have become the foot soldiers of a much more sophisticated underworld economy, engaging in serious and violent crime, money laundering, human trafficking, drugs peddling and arms smuggling.’
 Leonard Ramatlakane.

 1. The scavenger gang’s crimes and transgressions are usually not planned, and this group’s members are often low achievers or school dropouts.

-2. Territorial gangs are well-organized and gang members have initiation rites which separate them from non-members.
+2. Territorial gangs are well-organized, and gang members have initiation rites that separate them from non-members.
 Often, prospective members have to prove their loyalty to the group by fighting.

-3. The corporate gangs are highly structured criminal conspiracies that are organized to sell drugs – teenagers as young as fourteen could become members.
-All gangs have names and recognizable symbols.
+3. The corporate gangs are highly structured criminal conspiracies organised to sell drugs – teenagers as young as fourteen could become members.
+All gangs have names and recognisable symbols.

 The poverty, misery, violence and lawlessness of cities led to the growth of many gangs.
 In particular, the numerous youth gangs or tsotsis reflected the instability of the urban African family.
-Parental control is largely absent as both parents are forced to work.
-Juvenile delinquency rates are extremely high.
+Parental control is mostly absent, as both parents are forced to work.
+Juvenile delinquency rates are incredibly high.